ibm-cloud-docs/cloud-databases/reference-service-endpoints.md

 All {{site.data.keyword.databases-for}} deployments offer integration with [{{site.data.keyword.cloud_notm}} Service Endpoints](/docs/services/service-endpoint?topic=service-endpoint-about#about).
 It gives you the ability to enable connections to your deployments from the public internet and over the {{site.data.keyword.cloud_notm}} private network.

 Service Endpoints are available in all {{site.data.keyword.cloud_notm}} Multi-Zone Regions and some Single-Zone Regions.
-If your deployments are in `Oslo 01` or `Chennai 01` you aren't able to use private endpoints.
+If your deployments are in `Osl01` or `Che01`, you aren't able to use private endpoints.
 Deployments in all other regions are able to use Service Endpoints.
 {: .tip}

 ## Public Endpoints